 (1) Any legal or other professional expense incurred in connection with any claim, proceeding, or action;

-(2) The amount of, and the cost incurred in connection with, any settlement of any claim, proceeding, or action; and
+(2) The amount of, and any cost incurred in connection with, any settlement of any claim, proceeding, or action; and

 (3) The amount of, and any cost incurred in connection with, any judgment or penalty imposed with respect to any claim, proceeding, or action.

-(2) Any segregation of any funds or assets for the purpose of making, or pursuant to an agreement to make, any payment after the date on which such funds or assets are segregated, without regard to whether the obligation to make such payment is contingent on—
+(4) Any segregation of any funds or assets, the establishment or funding of any trust or the purchase of or arrangement for any letter of credit or other instrument, for the purpose of making, or pursuant to any agreement to make, any payment on or after the date on which such funds or assets are segregated, or at the time of or after such trust is established or letter of credit or other instrument is made available, without regard to whether the obligation to make such payment is contingent on:

 (i) The determination, after such date, of the liability for the payment of such amount; or